fontesrp/voucher_pool/README.md

 For other tests and checking the results of experiments with the UI, I've included in the Postman collection a folder called `Routes` with requests and tests for all the Entities.

 The other subfolders in [tests](tests/) are for unity testing with PHPUnit.
-TO run them, go to the project folder and run these two commands:
+To run them, go to the project folder and run these two commands:

 ```
 $ phpab -o autoload.php .